Determining Distributions of Security Means for WSNs based on the Model of a Neighbourhood Watch

-To test and to compare algorithms running on certain types of graph models, it exists the necessity to ensure the comparability of those graph models.
-Therefore, properties as the average node degree of each randomly generated graph are aimed to exhibit similar and comparable instances.
-For this reason, we provide an algorithm that removes edges from the graph based on their edge length until a desired average node degree has been achieved.
+{\bfseries Average Node Degree:} The algorithm will remove edges from the graph until a desired average node degree has been achieved.
 We have chosen the edge length as decisive property to select the edges to be removed, since in WSNs a connection between nodes that are further apart is less likely.
-To do so, the algorithm selects edges either solely based on their length starting with the longest, randomly with the probability for an edge to be removed weighted by their respective length as well as a given exponent or simply at random.
-As additional conditions, we can set that the graph is not allowed to be disconnected or that no bridges are created or added by removing edges.
+To accomplish this, the algorithm selects edges by different criteria.
+The selection can be done randomly, with the probability of an edge being removed weighted by its length and a given exponent or in order by edge length.
+As additional conditions, we can exclude edges that, if removed, would cause the graph to become disconnected or introduce bridges within it.